 That’s Not What My Car Is Worth!

 Getting into a car accident is a huge interruption to your life, but finding out that your car will no longer be drivable?
 That’s worst-case scenario.
 Sadly, many people who find themselves in that unfortunate situation feel doubly blindsided when they hear the settlement amount for their totaled vehicle.
-Some are pleasantly surprised and super happy!
+Whereas those with great auto insurance are pleasantly surprised and super happy!

 You had a working vehicle prior to the accident, and they know that the insurance company is supposed to get them back to pre-accident condition.
 Why then, isn’t your “total loss” settlement enough to purchase a comparable vehicle?